If you’re thinking of growing pineapple plants, you don’t have to be a professional gardener to do it.

-Make sure that plant sits straight and doesn't fall over.
-Lightly water the ground to keep it moisturized and place it on a sunny spot.
+Make sure that plant sits straight and doesn’t fall over.
+Lightly water the ground to keep it moisturized and place it in a sunny spot.

 Step 5: It will take a few months to strengthen its roots and grow fully.

 If you’re growing an indoor pineapple, the Elite Gold Pineapple is easy to grow in a small space.
 This is drought-tolerant and not very picky about the ground condition.